-Follow the land use policies and Map 4 -Future Land Use when considering any land development, rezoning or annexation application.
+Follow the land use policies and Map 4 - Future Land Use when considering any land development, rezoning or annexation application.

 The Town's Zoning Map is consistent with the Land Use Plan and zoning regulations.
-However, the Town should evaluate the need to rezone two parcels for consistency with zoning of adjacent parcels with common ownership and use:
+However, the Town should evaluate the need to rezone two parcels for consistency with zoning of adjacent parcels under the same ownership: